pyinstaller/pyinstaller/doc/source/Manual.rst

 Installing in Windows
 ------------------------

 For Windows, PyWin32_ is a prerequisite.
+It should get installed automatically when using ``pip`` or ``setup.py install`` to install PyInstaller.

-Follow that link and carefully read the instructions; there is a different version of PyWin32 for each version of Python.
+For other scenarios follow that link to install it manually; there is a different version of PyWin32 for each version of Python.
 With this done you can continue to install ``pip`` using the MS-DOS command line.